LionZXY/SiteSeer-Website-Changes-Tracker/README.md

 # SiteSeer

 My bot to track changes in websites.
-Deployed at t.me/siteseer_bot .
+Was deployed at t.me/siteseer_bot previously, no longer hosted online.

+Coming from LinkedIn?
+Do check out the documentation below.

 ## Usecases